How Best Practices and Automation Can Level the Playing Field for Small and Medium Sized Businesses

 - Plan for Training – Adoption of new software can cause anxiety among staff.
 And learning curves have traditionally been steep.
 However, most software today is modular and cloud-based with more intuitive functionality through use of dashboards, dropdowns and other features.
 Still, allowance needs to be made for effective training of staff.
 Failure to train and get staff past the learning curve can lead to underutilization of the system or to building errors into the process based on improper use or understanding.

-- Review Internal SOPs – Because automated MRP software will impact every aspect of production, purchasing and scheduling, internal SOPs need to be evaluated.
+- Review Internal Standard Operating Procedures (SOPs) – Because automated MRP software will impact every aspect of production, purchasing and scheduling, internal SOPs need to be evaluated.
 Again, this includes manufacturing, scheduling, purchasing and inventory control.
 Many SOPs can be eliminated altogether by automation while others may need to be updated to change the process to one that incorporates all automation functionality.

 - Use Data for Root Cause Analysis – Because automation delivers very granular data at a high volume, companies can utilize this data to improve processes.
 The accuracy and real-time benefits of automation software can be used to develop root cause analysis of lagging areas to drive improvements.

 - Use it or Lose It – In older, expensive, on-premise MRP systems, companies often got all available functionality whether they needed it or not.
-But with cloud-based systems delivering an a ’la carte experience tailored to the specific needs of an SMB, companies can deploy a system that is fully formed and tailored for their use case.
-The key in this is to use the system for what it was designed for.
+But with cloud-based systems delivering an ala carte experience tailored to the specific needs of an SMB, companies can deploy a system that is fully formed and tailored for their use case.
 This ties closely with training, evaluating SOPs, eliminating silos and other practices mentioned above to take full advantage of customized functionality.

 Leveling the Playing Field